 26. Buckwheat Pancakes

-Pancakes are delicious breakfast that can be easily prepared in absolutely no time.
+Pancakes are a delicious breakfast that can be easily prepared in absolutely no time.
 The pancake made with buckwheat flour is very healthy and nutritious.
 Drizzle some honey or top the stack with some fresh fruits to add to the taste.
-This make is best breakfast for diabetics.
+This dish is the best breakfast for diabetics.

 27. Japanese Soba Noodles